niharhEAVR/Cohort-3.0-Webdev/class_9/02_learnings/02_axios/04_arguments_of_axios.md

-Sure!
-Let's break it down more simply.
-In Axios, there are two main ways to make HTTP requests:
+## In Axios, there are two main ways to make HTTP requests:

 1. **Using Shorthand Methods** (like `axios.get` and `axios.post`)
 2. **Using a Configuration Object** (passing an object to `axios` with all request details)